Gap Selling: Everything You Need to Know

 How to Get Your Team Started With Gap Selling

 That’s why the first exercise he does with a sales team is to have each rep fill out a problem identification chart.
 The chart is split into three categories: problem, impact and root cause.
-He has the team start by listing examples of business problems that exist that their product solves.
+He has the team start by listing examples of business problems that their product solves.
 Then he asks the reps what the business impact will be if they don’t fix that issue.
+Finally, he’ll have them write down why that problem exists, or the root cause.

 Once management sifts through the responses to come up with an accurate chart, the reps can use it as a blueprint for their discovery calls, Keenan added.
 This unifies the team’s approach to gap selling and qualifying customers.
-From there, it’s up to the rep how they want to gather the information.
+From there, it’s up to the rep to decide how they want to gather the information.

 Explore Job Matches.